AlubuArt/movieSite/README.md

 - It requires zero config
 - comes with out of the box TypeScript support
 - has automatic image optimization
-- high data security and SEO effeciency.
+- high data security and SEO effeciency
+- utilize both static site generation and server side data fetching

-The data for the website comes from a middleware service hosted at Postman - it fetch data from feed.entertainment.tv.theplatform and returns a JSON object as response.
+The data for the website comes from a middleware service that fetch data from feed.entertainment.tv.theplatform and returns a JSON object as response.
 (Look in the project wiki for response examples)

 [Github](https://www.github.com) will be used as code hosting platform, and [Vercel](https://www.vercel.com) will be used for deploying the website.